magao-x/handbook/_sources/compute/python.md.txt

 2. Edit `/opt/MagAOX/source/MagAOX/setup/install_python.sh` and change `MINICONDA_VERSION="X-pyXX_X.Y.Z"` appropriately, and commit/push to version control.
 3. Run `bash /opt/MagAOX/source/MagAOX/setup/install_python.sh` to download and install the new `conda` to `/opt/miniconda3` with appropriate permissions

-At this point you may have to log out and back in to reset any environment variables that were set by the old `conda`.
+At this point you should log out and back in to reset any environment variables that were set by the old `conda`.

 ### If the Python version hasn't increased